Zorvalt/Puke-Debug/README.md

 * `s` for Sequences

 ### Configuration
 You can change all the outputs and specify different behavoirs for different file types.
-See the "Extension Settings" section for details.
+See the [Extension Settings](#extension-settings) section for details.

 ## Features
 * Insert